 Overview of IT resources at EMBL and in the GB department: A guide for new GB members

-When starting a new job somewhere, all of us have the same questions i.e. what server can I work on, is there a cluster to run long jobs or large arrays of parallel jobs, can I work remote, can I expose a web server to the outside, how do I transfer data to collaborators, where can I store my data ...
+When starting a new job somewhere, all of us have the same questions i.e. what servers can I use, is there a HPC cluster to run long jobs or large arrays of parallel jobs, can I work from home or unterwegs , can I expose a web server to the outside, how do I transfer data to collaborators, where can I store my data ...

-The goal of this page is not to repeat what is already available elsewhere but rather to give you pointers to these resources and also give you a feel of who might be able to help you solving your IT issues.
-In case of doubts, simply ask the GBCS crew.
+The goal of this page is not to repeat what is already available elsewhere (in particular on ITS page) but rather to give you pointers to these resources and also give you a feel of who might be able to help you solving your IT issues.
+In case of doubts, simply ask the GBCS.

 What GBCS can do for you